tiagozini/go_tictactoe_online/README.md

-# Welcome to Revel
+# Welcome to Go Tic-Tac-Toe Online game

 ## Getting Started

-A high-productivity web framework for the [Go language](http://www.golang.org/).
+    Install Golang in your system if you haven't done it yet, and run the command below:
+        go get github.com/tiagozini/go_tictactoe_online

-### Start the web server:
+### Run the web server that provide the game:

-    revel run myapp
+    revel run go_tictactoe_online

     Run with <tt>--help</tt> for options.

 ### Go to http://localhost:9000/ and you'll see:

-"It works"
+"Welcome to Tic-Tac-Toe Combate"

 ### Description of Contents

-The default directory structure of a generated Revel application:
+The default directory structure of the game:

     myapp               App root
       app               App sources
         controllers     App controllers
-          init.go       Interceptor registration
+          app.go        Interceptor registration
-        models          App domain models
+          reflesh.go    Interceptor for gameroom interactions
         routes          Reverse routes (generated code)
         views           Templates
       tests             Test suites